 Lets face it… most of us have been there, whether its rolling your ankle playing 5-aside, tripping off the curb, a few too many in high heels, or even just falling over the dog, ankle sprains are fairly common and very painful!

 What is an ankle sprain?

-For the purpose of this blog we will focus on the most common type of ankle sprain, the Lateral ankle sprain.
-This is done when your foot turns ‘inwards’ under your ankle or ‘Inverts’.
+For the purpose of this blog we’ll focus on the most common type of ankle sprain, the Lateral ankle sprain.
+This happens when your foot turns ‘inwards’ under your ankle or ‘Inverts’.
 This action causes a great deal of force to be applied to the ligaments stabilising the area, the anterior talofibular ligament (ATFL), calcaneofibular ligament (CFL), the Posterior talofibular ligament (PTFL), the peroneal muscle tendons and the facia/ retinaculum that holds everything in place.